Millionaire Face-Up Pai Gow

 Any tips for playing Millionaire Face-Up Pai Gow?

 The key strategy tip for Face-Up Pai Gow: because you can see all the dealer's cards, try to set your two-card (low) hand to beat the dealer's two-card hand whenever you can.
 The game rewards smart hand-splitting.
-Also, place the Millionaire Bet every hand — the spade bonus tiers below the jackpot pay real money for 4 or 5 target spades, and it keeps every deal exciting beyond just the main hand comparison.
+Millionaire Mode is a paid $1 Royal Spades side bet that runs alongside the round; it does not reduce your main Face-Up Pai Gow payouts.